machal/cssmine-content/content/css3-transitions.md

   (, _additional_transition_);
 ```

 ### Transition Duration

 This is the only required value in the `transition` shorthand, defined in
 seconds or milliseconds.
-A separate declaration looks like this
+A separate declaration looks like this:
 `transition-duration: 0s`.

 ### Transition Properties